 Average expenditure in Germany per household, according to the Federal Statistics Office, are as follows.
 The statistics are from the 2019 statistical yearbook, which quotes actual figures from 2017.
-So these will have increased slightly by now in 2020.
+So these will have increased slightly by now.

 - Single households – €1,629 per month

 - Co-habiting couples with children (number of children not specified) – €3,483

 This makes Germany a relatively inexpensive place to live by Western European standards.
 Your main expenditure is likely to be accommodation, which tends to be slightly more costly in Germany than in neighbouring countries.

 Major urban centres are likely to have a higher cost of living but will also generally have more employment opportunities.
 So what you lose through higher living costs you (hopefully) gain back through a higher paying job.